SALT 501 · Advanced · AI Tooling

 claude doctor

-claude doctor walks the install and reports any issues — missing ripgrep, PATH problems, login state.
+claude doctor checks the install for missing ripgrep, PATH issues, and login state.

 Sign in